 Genotype Pattern Mining for Human Digenic Traits

-This document describes a program package, GPM [10], for finding pairs of genotypes or of DNA variants associated with a genetic trait (so-called digenic disease), where each genotype or variant by itself may not be disease associated.
+This document describes a program package, GPM [10], for finding pairs of genotypes or of DNA variants associated with a genetic trait (digenic disease), where each genotype or variant by itself may not be disease associated.
 GPM consists of two algorithms, Gpairs and Vpairs, described below.
 These programs are available for Windows and Linux (Ubuntu) but they perform better in Linux than Windows.
+In particular, the latest feature implemented here runs only in Linux because it uses the Linux sort routine: After running a specific test like the Fisher test (see below), output is sorted by a quantity of choice, e.g., Fisher chi-square or the odds ratio.

 Published datasets in plink format, previously obtained in my lab, are also available for download.
 When you use them in a publications please acknowledge the paper that described the dataset first.

-Note: The current program version is 2.64 (24 Feb 2024).
-Older versions contained a bug in the calculation of the 2-sided Fisher-Irwin exact test.
+Note: The current program version is 3.15 (15 Dec 2024).
+Versions older than 2.64 (24 Feb 2024) contained a bug in the calculation of the 2-sided Fisher-Irwin exact test, which is no longer present in the current program version.

 Ubuntu running within Windows and the Free Pascal compiler, fpc

 In my case, installation of version 22.04 started but ended with a note saying that installation had failed.
 However, Ubuntu turned out to be present in the list of all apps and was working fine.
-Next, start the Ubuntu app and type, in Ubuntu,
+Next, start the Ubuntu app and type, in Ubuntu,sudo apt update

 There will be a long list of packages.
-Then type
+Then typesudo apt upgrade

 and press Enter so all packages can be upgraded.

 After this step, you should be able to successfully use fpc although it may issue some warnings.
-To keep these from occurring, type
+To keep these from occurring, typesudo nano /etc/fpc.cfg

 Frequent Pattern Mining